 • Once approved, you will receive a copyright certificate as proof of registration.

-• The certificate is valid for the lifetime of the creator plus 50 years (for most works).
+• The certificate is valid for the lifetime of the author plus 50 years (for most works).

 How long does Copyright Protection last in the UAE?